python-pillow/Pillow/README.rst

 Windows
 +++++++

 ..
-Note:: Since pip does not support eggs, we use easy_install instead.
+Note:: Since pip does not support eggs we use easy_install instead.

 ::